ppy/osu-wiki/news/2018/2018-09-25-project-loved-one-year-week-of-september-23rd.md

 ## osu!

 osu!
-Loved candidates were chosen by ::Toy::{ user=2757689 } and [DigitalHypno](https://osu.ppy.sh/users/4384207)!
+Loved candidates were chosen by ::Toy::{ user=2757689 } and ::DigitalHypno::{ user=4384207 }!
 This week, all osu! beatmap descriptions were written by ::DigitalHypno::{ user=4384207 }.

 ---